GoogleChrome/web.dev/src/site/content/en/accessible/keyboard-access/index.md

   - robdodson
 date: 2018-11-18
 description: |
-  Many different users rely on the keyboard to navigate applications—from users with temporary and permanent motor impairments to users who use keyboard shortcuts to be more efficient and productive.
-Having a good keyboard navigation strategy for your application creates a better experience for everyone.
+  Many users rely on the keyboard to navigate applications.
+From users with temporary and permanent motor impairments to users who use keyboard shortcuts to be more efficient and productive.
+Designing a keyboard navigation strategy for your application creates a better experience for everyone.
 ---

+{% Aside 'update' %}
+If you're interested in this topic, we recommend two Learn Accessbility modules: [Keyboard focus](/learn/accessibility/focus/) and [Content structure](/learn/accessibility/structure/).
+{% endAside %}

 Many different users rely on the keyboard to navigate applications—from users with temporary and permanent motor impairments to users who use keyboard